sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ReactDOM.render(<App />, rootElement)
 ```

 If you see the result on the browser, the skills elements needs formatting.
-Therefore before we render it should have some elements between each skills.
+Therefore before we render, it should have some elements between each skill.
 To modify the array and to add a li element we can use map method.
-You should be very familiar with the functional programming map, filter and reduce to feel good at React if not please back to day 1 JavaScript refresher.
+You should be very familiar with the functional programming map, filter and reduce to feel good at React if not please go back to day 1 JavaScript refresher.
 Let's apply map to modify the array.

 ```js
 import React from 'react'